rajevv/DeepSentiPeer/README.md

 $python run_model.py --mode RECOMMENDATION
 ```

 Note: `prepare_data.py` may run for many hours depending on the size of the data.
+Also set the trainig data and validation path properly.

 The `run_model.py` has the following settings: